 xCloud has its work cut out for it.
 Google, Sony, Nvidia, and even Amazon either have cloud gaming services available, will be making them available, are rumored to be working on one.
 Microsoft will also need to differentiate itself from the pack if it plans to stay relevant.

-Luckily, Sony is the only member of the bunch that actually has the same gaming industry chops as Microsoft.
-But given Sony’s stable of exclusive titles like Spiderman, it will still be crucial for xCloud to secure exclusive game releases and offer bundle packages to attract as many users as possible.
+Luckily for them, Sony is the only member of the bunch that actually has the same gaming industry chops as Microsoft.
+But Sony is arguably farther along in readying for console-free gaming, given its Sony’s stable of exclusive titles like Spider-man.
+For it to compete, xCloud (and by extension, Microsoft), will need to develop its own roster that you can’t get anywhere else.

 For its part, Stadia has also had trouble living up to the sky-high expectations it set for itself, revealing in its announcement that, actually, you will need hardware to run the service.
 That said, Stadia’s barrier of entry will still be a fair bit lower, giving users access to a full roster of more than 30 games using only a $69.99 Chromecast dongle.

 While their individual approaches may differ, one thing is increasingly clear: The future of game streaming looks a lot like the landscape for video streaming.
 Many of these services will happily coexist.
 After all, it’s hardly unusual for people to subscribe to Netflix, HBO, and Hulu.
 But with so many options, each service will have to create a meaningful incentive to subscribe.
 Exclusive titles, superior tech, or a more expansive roster are all ways that services may achieve this.
 Microsoft seems like it will try to strike a balance between the three.